NEWS / Infrastructure Intelligence / Network Rail to deliver 261 projects this August bank holiday

 NETWORK RAIL TO DELIVER 261 PROJECTS THIS AUGUST BANK HOLIDAY

-Network Rail will be delivering 261 projects – an investment of £79.3m – over the August bank holiday.
+Network Rail will be delivering 261 upgrade projects – an investment of £79.3m – over the August bank holiday.

-Where work is taking place, thousands of railway workers will be delivering essential upgrades that will improve train performance and support a more reliable railway for passengers and freight customers.
+The vast majority of the rail network will be open for business over the weekend.
+But where work is taking place, thousands of railway workers will be delivering essential upgrades that will improve train performance and support a more reliable railway for passengers and freight customers.

-Work being carried out includes:
+Other key improvement work being carried out by Network Rail includes:

 • London King's Cross and Peterborough: As part of works for the East Coast Digital Programme, and maintenance works between Peterborough and Potters Bar, there will be no long-distance services between London King's Cross and Peterborough on Sunday 24 August.
 Buses will be in place between Peterborough and Bedford for onward travel.

-• London Victoria and Dartford: Due to re-signalling work in the Lewisham area, there will be no Southeastern services from London Victoria to Dartford on Sunday, 24 and Monday, 25 August.
+• London Victoria and Dartford: Due to re-signalling work in the Lewisham area, there will be no Southeastern services from London Victoria to Dartford on Sunday 24 and Monday 25 August.
 Rail replacement buses will be in place between New Cross and Dartford via Bexleyheath, and ticket acceptance will be in place between Bank and Lewisham.

 Helen Hamlin, Network Rail's chief network operator, said: “With the August bank holiday weekend approaching, we've carefully planned our engineering work to minimise disruption, allowing people to rely on the railway and make the most of the late summer bank holiday weekend.